zamhoffman/EE133.github.io/README.md

 # Accessing labs
 Each of the labs will be posted in a finalized form on the central github branch.
 If this occurs after you have created your fork, GitHub will prompt you to fetch the upstream files as shown in the picture below.
+Doing so will allow you to obtain the most recent copies of each of the labs.
 ![image](https://user-images.githubusercontent.com/93576355/150105813-0fd6b1dd-97ae-49a2-87b7-b7f8113f1ca5.png)